chirpradio/chirpradio-spotify/README.md

 **To install locally**

-1. put this github repo in `/Users/username/Spotify/chirpradio` (on Mac OS X)
+1. put this github repo directory (`chirpradio-spotify`) in `/Users/username/Spotify/` (on Mac OS X)
-1. In the Spotify desktop app, enter this in search bar: `spotify:app:chirp`
+1. In the Spotify desktop app, enter this in search bar in the upper left corner: `spotify:app:chirp`

 **To debug or use HTML/CSS inspector**